MIPT-Oulu/3DHistoGrading/README.md

 3D histopathological grading of osteochondral tissue using contrast-enhanced micro-computed tomography.
 Osteoarthritis Cartilage.
 2017;25(10):1680-1689.*

+The texture analysis methods used for feature extraction are implemented using our [LocalBinaryPattern](https://github.com/MIPT-Oulu/LocalBinaryPattern) repository.

 More about the analysis procedure implemented in this repository can be found in our upcoming paper.